matthiaz/projecteuler/README.md

 https://projecteuler.net

 These are my solutions to project euler problems.
+They are here primarily to better my own coding skills.
 **Don't read these** because they'll spoil the experience.

 In stead solve them yourself in your language of choice.